PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 	Enum: "v4" "v6"
 - `circuit_id` (String) Circuit ID of the target cloud router.
 This starts with "PF-L3-CUST-".
 - `connection_id` (String) The circuit ID of the connection associated with the BGP session.
 This starts with "PF-L3-CON-".
-- `l3_address` (String) The L3 address of this instance.
-Not used for Azure connections.
-- `md5` (String) The MD5 value of the authenticated BGP sessions.
-- `multihop_ttl` (Number) The TTL of this session.
-The default is `1`.
-For Google Cloud connections, see [the PacketFabric doc](https://docs.packetfabric.com/cr/bgp/bgp_google/#ttl).
-- `orlonger` (Boolean) Whether to use exact match or longer for all prefixes.
-- `remote_address` (String) The cloud-side router peer IP.
 - `remote_asn` (Number) The cloud-side ASN.

 ### Optional

 - `as_prepend` (Number) The BGP prepend value for this instance.
+Deprecated.
 - `bfd_interval` (Number) If you are using BFD, this is the interval (in milliseconds) at which to send test packets to peers.

 	Available range is 3 through 30000.
 - `bfd_multiplier` (Number) If you are using BFD, this is the number of consecutive packets that can be lost before BFD considers a peer down and shuts down BGP.

 	Available range is 2 through 16.
 - `community` (Number) The BGP community for this instance.
+Deprecated.
 - `disabled` (Boolean) Whether this BGP session is disabled.
 Default is false.
+- `l3_address` (String) The L3 address of this instance.
+Not used for Azure connections.
+Required for all other CSP.
 - `local_preference` (Number) The local preference for this instance.
 When the same route is received in multiple locations, those with a higher local preference value are preferred by the cloud router.
+Deprecated.
+- `md5` (String) The MD5 value of the authenticated BGP sessions.
+Required for AWS.
 - `med` (Number) The Multi-Exit Discriminator of this instance.
 When the same route is advertised in multiple locations, those with a lower MED are preferred by the peer AS.
+Deprecated.
+- `multihop_ttl` (Number) The TTL of this session.
+The default is `1`.
+For Google Cloud connections, see [the PacketFabric doc](https://docs.packetfabric.com/cr/bgp/bgp_google/#ttl).
+- `orlonger` (Boolean) Whether to use exact match or longer for all prefixes.
 - `pool_prefixes` (List of String) If using NAT, all prefixes that are NATed on this connection will be translated to the pool prefix address.

 	Example: 10.0.0.0/32